Gregory Bateson: New Guinea

 The sociological point of view sought to identify how the ritual helped bring about social integration.
 In the 1930s, most anthropologists understood marriage rules to regularly ensure that social groups renewed their alliances.
 But Iatmul, argued Bateson, had contradictory marriage rules.
 Marriage, in other words, could not guarantee that a marriage between two clans would at some definite point in the future recur.
 Instead, Bateson continued, the naven rite filled this function by regularly ensuring exchanges of food, valuables, and sentiment between mothers' brothers and their sisters' children, or between separate lineages.
 Naven, from this angle, held together the different social groups of each village into a unified whole.

 The ethological point of view interpreted the ritual in terms of the conventional emotions associated with normative male and female behaviour, which Bateson called ethos.
-In Iatmul culture, observed Bateson, men and women lived different emotional lives.
-For example, women were rather submissive and took delight in the achievement of others; men fiercely competitive and flamboyant.
-During the ritual, however, men celebrated the achievement of their nieces and nephews while women were given ritual license to act raucously.
-In effect, naven allowed men and women to experience momentarily the emotional lives of each other, and thereby to achieve a level of psychological integration.
+In Iatmul culture, observed by Bateson, men and women lived different emotional lives.
+For example, women were rather submissive and took delight in the achievements of others; men were fiercely competitive and flamboyant.
+During the ritual, however, men celebrated the achievements of their nieces and nephews while women were given a ritual license to act raucously.
+In effect, naven allowed men and women to experience momentarily the emotional lives of each other, thereby to achieve a level of psychological integration.

 The third and final point of view, the eidological, was the least successful.
-Here Bateson endeavoured to correlate the organisation structure of the naven ceremony with the habitual patterns of Iatmul thought.
-Much later, Bateson would harness the very same idea to the development of the double-bind theory of schizophrenia.
+Here Bateson endeavoured to correlate the organisational structure of the naven ceremony with the habitual patterns of Iatmul thought.
+Much later, Bateson would harness the very same idea in the development of the double-bind theory of schizophrenia.

 In the Epilogue to the book, Bateson was clear: "The writing of this book has been an experiment, or rather a series of experiments, in methods of thinking about anthropological material."
 That is to say, his overall point was not to describe Iatmul culture of the naven ceremony but to explore how different modes of analysis, using different premises and analytic frameworks, could lead to different explanations of the same sociocultural phenomenon.
 Not only did Bateson's approach re-shape fundamentally the anthropological approach to culture, but the naven rite itself has remained a locus classicus in the discipline.
 In fact, the meaning of the ritual continues to inspire anthropological analysis.